olahsymbo/news-categorizer/README.md

 ### API

-Convert the model into a REST web application, we used Flask and gunicorn as the web application server
+To convert the model into a REST web application, we used Flask and gunicorn as the web application server